interactive-pioneers/iptools-jquery-offcanvas/README.md

 Following tasks are there to help with development:

-- `grunt watch:bdd` listens to tests and source, reruns tests
+- `grunt watch` listens to source, live reloads browser
 - `grunt qa` run QA task that includes tests and JSHint
 - `grunt build` minify source to dist/